 These are so calming!
-They help you take a breath and focus your mind on the Word of God, rather than on your to-do list.
-Hallow has a variety of stories all taken directly from Scripture.
+They help you take a breath and focus your mind on the Word of God rather than on your to-do list.
+Hallow has a variety of bedtime Bible stories, all taken directly from Scripture.
 Hear Jonathan Roumie (from The Chosen) read the Sermon on the Mount, Fr.
 Mike Schmitz prayerfully read John 1, and more.

-As I mentioned above, a struggle of mine is re-living the day in a way that is not productive.
+As I mentioned above, a struggle of mine is re-living the day in a not productive way.
 I find myself remembering times when I wasn’t at my best or should have done something differently.
 But through the Examen, I can re-live my day and see it through God’s eyes.
 I can give thanks and ask forgiveness.
 I can let go of anything I’m holding onto and leave the day in God’s hands.
-And I can look forward to the next day with newfound hope and peace, because through prayer, I am reminded that God is always with me.
+And I can look forward to the next day with newfound hope and peace because I am reminded that God is always with me through prayer.

 My personal favorite prayers to listen to before I fall asleep are Hallow’s Sleep Lectio Divinas.
 Hear God reminding you to “Be still,” or imagine God leading you beside still waters through Psalm 23.
 After you’ve prayed with the session, you can hold the word, phrase, or image that stood out to you in your mind as you fall asleep.

 In Hallow’s Sleep Section, you’ll find all these prayers, plus Night Prayer and more!
 We hope that these prayers are a source of comfort for you as you find rest and peace with God.